1) Why are Dixie Highway and Atlantic Boulevard under construction?

 8) How will you manage traffic through the neighborhoods and speeding?

 Part of the research, analysis and planning process included a review of the neighborhood streets north and south of Atlantic Boulevard between Federal Highway and Dixie Highway.
 As part of those studies, strategies were identified to protect neighborhoods from traffic and potential traffic calming measures were adopted at a policy level.
-Temporary traffic calming measures are under review and upon completion of the project, the need for more permanent neighborhood traffic calming measures will be re-evaluated and addressed, if necessary.
+Permanent traffic calming measures are currently underway on NE 1st, 2nd, 3rd Streets and NE 5th Ave.
+Upon completion of the project, the need for additional neighborhood traffic calming measures will be evaluated and addressed, if necessary.

 9) Once the project is finalized, will it add time to my commute?